aedart/athenaeum/docs/archive/current/contribution-guide.md

 ## Feature Request

 If you have an idea for a new feature or perhaps changing an existing, feel free to create a [feature request](https://github.com/aedart/athenaeum/issues/new/choose).
+Should you be unsure whether your idea is good (_or acceptable_), then perhaps you could start a [discussion](https://github.com/aedart/athenaeum/discussions).

 ## Code Style